- 40 Actual Exam Questions

 With only a rudimentary prototype and deep collaboration already in place, an expert-based review (e.g., heuristic evaluation or cognitive walkthrough) delivers fast, actionable insights without the overhead of formal lab testing or recruiting users.
 This aligns perfectly with the early prototype stage and your strong working relationship with the developers.

-Which of the following is a valid approach for evaluating the usability in this case?
+a.
+Which of the following is a reasonable criterion for a usability review?

 Security & Privacy